clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \askstar Can you express $\pzero$ and $pone$ in terms of the gain ($\gain$) and loss ($\loss$) probabilities?
 \end{itemize}

-Let's now assume that we know the gain and loss probabilities of one particular trait: the use of a pentatonic scale (for an entertaining example of a pentatonic scale, see [Bobby McFerrin's demonstration](https://www.youtube.com/watch?v=ne6tB2KiZuk)).
-For example: $\gain = 0.6$ and $\loss = 0.2$.

-\begin{itemize}
-\action Calculate $\pone$ and $\pzero$ based on the given gain and loss probabilities.
-\end{itemize}
+Note that we don't *know* the state transition probabilities yet, the ultimate goal is to find a way of estimating these probabilities so we can extrapolate what would happen many generations down the line.
+We call such unknown quantities the *parameters* of a model.

 Last week, we encoded some recordings from the GEWM into a restricted set of features.
 It was in fact possible to cheat on this assignment, because the entire set of encodings for each recording in the GEWM done by Savage et al. is available in the supplementary information of \cite{Savage2015}.
 We've included this data in this lab's zip file.
+For the next few questions, we will focus on one specific trait: the use of a pentatonic scale (for an entertaining example of a pentatonic scale, see [Bobby McFerrin's demonstration](https://www.youtube.com/watch?v=ne6tB2KiZuk))

 \begin{itemize}
 \action Open the file \file{pnas.1414495112.sd01.xls}.
 Find recordings 12, 109, 157, 180 and 260.
 Write down for each of them whether they make use of a pentatonic scale.